 You’ll then be able to see the image dimensions, file type, and file size.

 Now let’s get started with optimizing images via Lightroom.
 If you don’t have Lightroom, you can use the same principles with other tools such as Photoshop or GIMP (free).

-Once you have edited your images in Lightroom and you are ready to export for the web, follow these 8 steps to save them as web optimized images.
+Once you have edited your images in Lightroom and are ready to export them for the web, follow these 8 steps to save them as web-optimized images.
 Check out the following video, or read on for the written steps.